luisgonzalezgonzalez/jkbms_mqtt/README.md

-Seplos3MQTT
+JKBMS MQTT
 =============

-Python script to connect a battery pack using BMS Seplos Version 3 to MQTT
+Python script to connect a battery pack using BMS JK-BMS to MQTT

 Connect a USB to RS485 to any RS485 free port in your Seplos Pack.
 MQTT also provides Home Assistant auto discovery